Table of Contents

 Is your Company Logo Intentional?

-You may think that a logo only needs to have a few things in order for it to draw more attention to your company, but one thing that most people underestimate about their logo, and what brings us to our first point, is its intentional.
+You may think that a logo only needs to have a few things in order for it to draw more attention to your company, but one thing that most people underestimate about their logo, and what brings us to our first point, is it’s intentional.
 Take a look at what most people would consider “the big boys” and notice what most of them all have in common.
-Majority of them have a similar sense of intention about them.
+The majority of them have a similar sense of intention about them.

 Some people love a unique look to their logo, and while that works for some companies, generally, something that is too busy can have a detrimental effect to your engagement.
 This point should go without saying, but relatability is our next topic.
 Companies are definitely learning from industry trends and keeping up with design trends now more than ever.
 However, some companies refuse to evolve and the lack of willingness to evolve can hinder customer relations.
 Your company’s logo doesn’t have to be a derivative of your main sales or service, but it needs to resonate with your target demographic.
 While you maintain intention, your logo needs to get across to people as something that they relate your goods or services with.